The Open Space of Democracy

 William Faulkner, Commencement, May 28, 1951

 "Hope that perches in the soul."

 What I heard were mature voices, steady minds, speaking from a generation that had witnessed the beginning of two wars, Afghanistan and Iraq, while students at the university.
 They were not interested in ideas or language that polarized people: Christianity vs. Islam, . . . wilderness vs. development."

-"these words … can create an ethical stance toward life"
+"that these words, stories, an poems can create an ethical stance toward life:"

 When "what it means to be a patriot is being narrowly construed."

 "What role does this leave us as individuals within a republic?"